 1. Services Evolve

 The fact that services evolve is a major danger when investing in service stocks.
-For example, cable companies were once the darlings of the service sector.
+For example, cable companies were once the darlings of the service sector, becoming a consumer staple in the United States.
 The vast majority of homes in America were connected to the cable grid or receiving television via satellite.

 That’s no longer the case.